rymon23/ai-fitness-dash/proposal.md

-Overview
+Background and Overview

-2d guessing game that uses genetic algorithoms.
+2d guessing game that uses genetic algorithm.
 Objective is to guess the number of generations needed to breed a fit enough population of npcs in which 90% can sucessfully traverse a randomly generated map with the obstacles and make it to the other side.